alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 Even more annoyingly: 35 features had 0.0 importance across all three methods.
 These include all venue-specific features, all ranking features, and all fixture run projections (3GW, 5GW lookahead).

-**Practical implication**: I can remove 20% of features (174 → 139) with zero accuracy loss; this means simpler models, faster training, and less overfitting.
+**Practical implication**: I can likely remove ~20% of features (174 → 139) with minimal impact, but I still need to confirm via ablation.

 ### SHAP Reveals the Non-Linear Truth